top of page

 Please note: you will first been taking through an observation period – kind of showing you how to go about the program for a day or two before you will be allowed to handle the program on your own.
 The program is very safe, very educational and full of fun!
 You will not like to go back home after the program. you will never be alone on the program.
 From start to finish we are with you 24/7.

-you can also join us in the other subsequent four to five (4-5) days
+All our programs in Tanzania include free weekend sightseeing.
+You can also join us in the other subsequent four to five (4-5) days sight seeing which include the safari.

 IMG-20200127-WA0052.jpg